 There was also a huge globe/planetarium located near the center of the fair.
 Bell Labs’ Voder, a keyboard-operated speech synthesizer, was demonstrated at the Fair.

 The fair was open for two seasons, from April to October each year, and was officially closed permanently on October 27, 1940.
 To get the fair’s budget overruns under control before the 1940 season and to augment gate revenues, the fair management in the second year replaced Whalen with a banker, Harvey Gibson, and placed much greater emphasis on the amusement features and less on the educational and uplifting exhibits.

 The great fair attracted over 45 million visitors and generated roughly $48 million in revenue.
 Since the Fair Corporation had invested 67 million dollars (in addition to nearly a hundred million dollars from other sources), it was a financial failure, and the corporation declared bankruptcy.

-Countries under the thumb of the Axis powers in Europe in 1940 like Poland, Czechoslovakia, and France ran their pavilions with a special nationalistic pride.
-The only major world power that did not participate for the 1939 season was Germany, citing budget pressures.
+Countries under the thumb of the Axis powers in Europe in 1940 like Poland, Czechoslovakia, and France ran their pavilions with special nationalistic pride.
+The only major world power that did not participate in the 1939 season was Germany, citing budget pressures.